 Rental car excess or bond cover in Australia, up to $2,000

 As you can see Huddle Black includes more extensive cover than the Everyday Comprehensive policy.
-It also offers a few extra perks such as choice of repairer, rental car excess or bond cover and roadside assistance.
-These are either not included in the Everyday policy, or are only available as optional extras.
+It also offers a few extra perks and services such as choice of repairer, rental car excess or bond cover and roadside assistance.
+These are either not included in the Everyday policy, or are only available as optional extras and services.

 Of course as with all insurance policies there are some exclusions to be aware of.
 Some instances in which Huddle will not cover you include:

 If you use the wrong fuel in your car

 For non-essential repairs that Huddle did not approve

 For further damage which occurs as a result of you driving your car in an already damaged condition

 Tyres damaged by braking, punctures, cuts or bursts

 General wear and tear to your car, e.g. from rust or corrosion

 More than the agreed or market value of your vehicle

 Read the product disclosure statement (available on Huddle’s website) for a full and detailed list of all the exclusions that apply to this policy.

 Huddle’s ‘Pay As You Drive’ car insurance is basically its comprehensive cover but with a discount of up to 30% for driving less than 15,000km per year.
 That is you can get ‘Pay As You Drive’ cover with either the Everyday Comprehensive or Huddle Black Comprehensive policies - it is not available with Huddle’s Third Party Property Insurance.

 Of course you’ll have to prove that you do indeed drive less than the kilometres you select in the insurance year.
 How does Huddle track that you ask?
 Well it works like this:

 When you sign up, you’ll be be able to purchase between 1,000km and 15,000km for the year (you’ll have to judge this on how many kilometres you usually drive in one year)